KingGamingYT/HeaderPresence/README.md

+# SUPERCEDED BY https://github.com/KingGamingYT/NewOldProfiles/ - THIS PLUGIN NO LONGER WORKS AS INTENDED

 # HeaderPresence
  A plugin for BetterDiscord which displays a user's current activities from the header of their user profile, just as it used to be.